Step-by-step guide for creating a free webinar. Updated for 2023.

 Another fantastic way to build buzz is to write a guest post on a popular blog covering a related topic and announce your webinar in the author byline.
 This takes some effort and planning but could have a huge impact on the number of attendees.

 In general, you can expect about 25 percent of those who have registered to actually attend.
-To boost that number, send out an email just before you start the webinar to people who’ve registered.
+To boost that number, send out reminder emails just before you start the webinar to people who’ve registered.

 It’s Time to Join the Ranks of the Webinar Pros

-If you’re serious about becoming an authority; and want more traffic and subscribers, webinars are an opportunity you can no longer ignore.
+If you’re serious about becoming a blogging or content marketing authority — and want more traffic and subscribers — webinars are an opportunity you can no longer ignore.

-You might think webinars are scary and costly, but the arrival of Google Hangouts on Air means that with a little practice you can run slick, successful webinars at zero cost.
+You might think webinars are scary and costly, but thanks to free webinar tools like Google Meet and Zoom (plus a little practice) you can run slick, successful webinars at zero cost.

 But the big question is: will you take action?